daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 With regular Redshift deployments (provisioned), you get a combination of CPU, RAM and storage.
 Hence, you will end up incurring cost even when you are not querying data from Redshift i.e. underutilized, over-provisioned.

+### Spectrum

+Using Amazon Redshift Spectrum, you can efficiently query and retrieve structured and semi-structured data from files in Amazon S3 without having to load the data into Amazon Redshift tables.
+Redshift Spectrum queries employ massive parallelism to run very fast against large datasets.

 ## Amazon DocumentDB

 Amazon DocumentDB is a document database service that supports MongoDB workloads i.e. has API compatibility with MongoDB.

+### Features

+- MongoDB compatible
+- Storage auto-repair
+- Cache warming
+- Crash recovery
+- Write durability
+- Read preferences e.g. primary, primary-preferred, secondary, nearest

 ## Amazon Neptune

 Amazon Neptune is a graph database service.
 You can use it to build and run applications that work with highly connected datasets i.e. recommendation engines, fraud detection, and knowledge graphs.

+### Features

+- Serverless
+- High throughput and low latency
+- Easy scaling with autoscaling storage
+- ML predictions using graph neural network

 ## Amazon Quantum Ledger Database (QLDB)

 Amazon QLDB is a financial transactions ledger database service that is fully managed and serverless.
 You can use it to review a complete history of all the changes that have been made to your application data.

+Data is stored in journals.
+Journal blocks are sequenced and chained together with cryptographic hashing techniques.

 Compared to Managed Blockchain, **QLDB does not have the concept of decentralization** i.e. it has a central authority DB component owned by Amazon.

+### Why traditional databases are not suitable?

+- Mutable
+- Lack of transparency
+- Centralized
+- Single point of failure
+- Lack of consensus mechanisms
+- Do not provide the level of privacy and confidentiality required

 ## Amazon Managed Blockchain